Scholarship Search

 - Applicants must complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Aid Application, or future equivalent, and demonstrate that efforts have been made to access all relevant public financial aid sources for which they are eligible.

-- Students who were justice impacted.
+- Students who were justice impacted (formerly incarcerated).

 Scholarship funds granted to the student recipients may be used to support any expense deemed appropriate and relevant to their academic success including but not limited to tuition, fees, books, supplies, and living expenses.
 Thank you letters from the recipients to our donors will be requested.